arduino/docs-content/content/arduino-cloud/06.features/03.device-to-device/device-to-device.md

 ---
-title: 'Device to device with Arduino IoT Cloud'
+title: 'Device to Device'
-compatible-products: [mkr-1000-wifi, mkr-wifi-1010, nano-33-iot, nano-rp2040-connect]
-difficulty: intermediate
-description: 'Learn how to connect two boards through the Arduino IoT Cloud, by syncing their variables.'
+description: 'Learn how to connect two boards through the Arduino Cloud, by syncing their variables.'
 tags:
   - Device to device
 author: 'Karl Söderby'